syncfusion-content/javascript-docs/js/api/ejChart.md

-Enables/disables the ability to highlight series or data point interactively.
+Enables/disables the ability to highlight the series or data point interactively.

 Default value: